Wayne Deans Investment Analysis Centre

 Wayne Deans has been actively involved with UBC’s BCom program for the past 25 years since helping to establish UBC Sauder’s prestigious Portfolio Management Foundation (PMF) program.
 Wanting to give students a tool that would benefit them in their studies and their careers after graduation, he provided a $2.2 million gift that provides students dramatically increased access to financial tools and technology used by leading investment banking professionals.

-Our Investment Lab student assistants are available throughout the week to support students in learning how to use the terminals and in accessing the best data for their needs.
-Check the Centre for current hours.
+Our Investment Lab Student Assistants are available throughout the week to support students in learning how to use the terminals and in accessing the best data for their needs.